xmhbbovru/multilingual-multimerge/README.md

-There are Python and R scripts usable in common for all the language versions to gather tables of timing data, analyze and plot, to see how fast the various versions run and how well the fitted formulas for time match the data.
+There are Python and R scripts usable in common for all the language versions to gather tables of timing data, analyze and plot, to see how fast the various versions run, how well the fitted formulas for time match the data, and to compare the language versions.

 make all runs make all for all the individual languages; likewise for make clean.
 Testing, not extensive, was done with GNU Make 3.81.